-2022 will be the first year New Zealand celebrates its new public holiday, Matariki.
+2022 was the first year New Zealand celebrated its new public holiday, Matariki.
 Matariki is a time to embrace remembrance, reflection and new beginnings.
-This year, Matariki will be celebrated on the 24th of June.

 What does Matariki mean?